kodecocodes/i9t/app-thinning/app-thinning.markdown

 ## Purging Content

-Since the OS can purge ODR content at will provided that it's not in active use, it's important to be a good disk storage citizen with the ODR content in your application.
-You can help guide the system to determine what resources their device will throw out by indicating to the system when you are done using a resource.
+Since the OS can purge ODR content at will, provided that it's not in active use, it's important to be a good disk storage citizen with the ODR content in your application.
+You can help guide the system to determine what resources to purge by indicating to the system when you are done using a resource.

-Change your build scheme to build an **iPhone 6 Plus**, then build and run the application and tap on a city, then press the back arrow to jump back to the previous city selection screen.
+Change your build scheme to **iPhone 6 Plus**, then build and run the application.
+Tap on a city, then press the back arrow to jump back to the previous city selection screen.

-For these particular bundles, it's clear that you no longer need them as soon as you exit MapChromeViewController'view.
+For these particular bundles, it's likely that you no longer need them as soon as you exit a `MapChromeViewController`'s view.
 But how do you know what the system is doing with your ODR content behind the scenes?

-Fortunately, Apple has anticipated this problem on your behalf and Xcode 7 ships with a super useful debugging view to aid in understanding the status of your ODR content.
+Fortunately, Apple has anticipated this problem and Xcode 7 ships with a super useful debugging view to aid in understanding the status of your ODR content.

-While your application is still running, open on the **Debug navigator** tab, then click on the **Disk** cell.
+While your application is still running, open on the **Debug navigator** tab (1), then click on the **Disk** cell (2).
 Xcode will reveal the Disk report which includes valuable information regarding the current status of each tagged ODR.

 ![bordered width=80%](./images/ODR_Guages.png)

-As you can see, clicking on an image then clicking back indicates to you that the ODR resource is still **In Use** while other resources are either **Not Downloaded** or **Downloaded**.
+As you can see, after clicking on an image then clicking back this view indicates that the ODR resource is still **In Use** while other resources are either **Not Downloaded** or **Downloaded**.
 Although UIKit and Foundation provide their own logic on when the device can reclaim these bundles, it's really ideal to indicate to the system when you are done using them.

+>**Note:** Your results may vary slightly from the above, in that an asset may indicate either **In Use** or **Downloaded** depending on your exact timing.

-You'll now indicate to the system that the NSBundleResourceRequest is available to be reclaimed by the system as soon as you leave the MapChromeViewController.
+You'll now indicate to the system that the `NSBundleResourceRequest` is available to be reclaimed by the system as soon as you leave the `MapChromeViewController`.

 Open up **MapChromeViewController.swift** and add the following property to the beginning of the class:

 ```swift
 var overlayBundleResource: NSBundleResourceRequest?
 ```

-Now, in the **downloadAndDisplayMapOverlayData()** function, add the following line underneath the NSBundleResourceRequest instantiation:
+Now, in the **downloadAndDisplayMapOverlay()** function, add the following line underneath the `NSBundleResourceRequest` instantiation:

 ```swift
 self.overlayBundleResource = bundleResource
 ```

-Finally, add a new method for indicating to the system that you're done with the resource request when the view disappears:
+Finally, add a new method within `downloadAndDisplayMapOverlay()` for indicating to the system that you're done with the resource request when the view disappears:

 ```swift
 override func viewDidDisappear(animated: Bool) {